cdelker/schemdraw/docs/usage/styles.rst

 *****

 The font for label text may be set using the `font` parameter, either in the :py:meth:`schemdraw.elements.Element.label` method for a single label, or in :py:meth:`schemdraw.Drawing.config` to set the font for the entire drawing.
-The font parameter may be a string containing the name of a font installed in the system fonts path, a path to a TTF font file, or the name of a font family such as "serif" or "sans".
+The font parameter may be a string containing the name of a font installed in the system fonts path, a path to a TTF or OTF font file, or the name of a font family such as "serif" or "sans".
 These font options apply whether working in the Matplotlib or SVG backends.

 .. code-block:: python